-V onto Dell R610.pdf).
-That Guide reviews general virtualization and consolidation concepts, and demonstrates the setup and basic configuration of the Dell[TM] PowerEdge[TM] R610 server and configure a SAN using two EqualLogic PS5000 iSCSI arrays.
-Building on that base, this Guide adds the techniques you need to successfully consolidate your Microsoft[®] SQL Server[®] 2000 databases from multiple machines onto a single Windows Server[®] 2008 server system using Microsoft's Hyper-V[TM].
-In this Guide, we use the Dell PowerEdge R610 as the target server.
+This Guide is a companion to How to Guide: Consolidating multiple SQL Server® systems onto DellTM PowerEdgeTM Servers using Microsoft's Hyper-VTM.
+That Guide reviews general virtualization and consolidation concepts and demonstrates the setup and basic configuration of the DellTM PowerEdgeTM R900 or PowerEdgeTM R905 server.
+Building on that base, this Guide adds the techniques you need to successfully consolidate your Microsoft® SQL Server® 2000 databases from multiple machines onto a single Windows Server® 2008 server system using Microsoft's Hyper-VTM.
+In this Guide, we use the Dell PowerEdge R900 and PowerEdge R905 as target servers.